Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Introduction

 \section{Introduction}

 The security of many cryptographic protocols used for authentication, key exchange, encryption, or signature, depends on the difficulty of solving the discrete logarithm problem (DLP) in a given cyclic group~\cite{ODLY84}.
 For instance, we can rely on the hardness of the DLP in a multiplicative subgroup of a finite field.
 There are algorithms, such as Pollard-rho~\cite{POLL75} or Baby-Step/Giant-Step~\cite{SHAN71} that solve the problem in time exponential in the subgroup size.
-Another family of methods, known as \textit{Index-calculus} methods~\cite{ADLE79} propose to solve it in time sub-exponential in the finite field size.
+Another family of methods, known as \textit{Index-calculus} methods~\cite{ADLE79} propose to solve it in time sub-exponential or quasi-polynomial in the finite field size.
 These algorithms require in their linear algebra step the resolution of large sparse systems of linear equations modulo the group order~\cite{LAMA90}.
-In cryptographic applications, the group order $\ell$ is of size 160 to 320 bits.
+In cryptographic applications, the group order $\ell$ is of size 100 to 1000 bits.
 The number of rows and columns of the corresponding matrices is in the order of hundreds of thousands to millions, with only hundreds or fewer non-zero elements per row.
 This linear algebra step is a serious limiting factor in such algorithms.
-For example, it was reported in \cite{HAYA12} that the linear algebra step of the Function Field Sieve (FFS) implementation to solve the DLP over GF($3^{6\times97}$) took 80.1 days on 252 CPU cores, which represents 54\% of the total time.
+For example, it was reported in~\cite{HAYA12} that the linear algebra step of the Function Field Sieve (FFS) implementation to solve the DLP over GF($3^{6\times97}$) took 80.1 days on 252 CPU cores, which represents 54\% of the total time.

 To solve such systems, ordinary Gaussian elimination is inefficient.
-While some elimination strategies aiming at keeping the matrix as sparse as possible can be used to reduce the input system somewhat, actual solving calls for the use of other techniques (Lanczos~\cite{LANC52}, Wiedemann~\cite{WIED86}) that take advantage of the sparsity of the matrix~\cite{POME92}.
-Either for Lanczos, Wiedemann or their block variants, the iterative sparse-matrix--vector product is the most time-consuming operation.
+While some elimination strategies aiming at keeping the matrix as sparse as possible can be used to reduce the input system somewhat, actual solving calls for the use of other techniques (Lanczos algorithm~\cite{LANC52}, Wiedemann algorithm~\cite{WIED86}) that take advantage of the sparsity of the matrix~\cite{POME92}.
+For the Lanczos algorithm, the Wiedemann algorithm and their block variants, the iterative sparse-matrix--vector product is the most time-consuming operation.
 For this reason, we investigate accelerating this operation on GPUs.